 Change Keyboard Layout

 When you’ve added another input source, you can quickly switch between all the active input methods by pressing Windows + Space on the keyboard.
 If you want, you can also make English (India, with rupee) your default keyboard layout.
-In the Region & Language settings, select the English (India, with rupee) keyboard under Input Sources and then click on the up arrow button at the bottom so that the selected keyboard is at the top.
-You can even select the other keyboards and click on the – button to simply remove them, leaving only the English (India, with rupee) keyboard as the only input source.
+In the Region & Language settings, select the English (India, with rupee) keyboard under Input Sources and click the up arrow button at the bottom so the selected keyboard is at the top.
+You can even select the other keyboards and click the button to remove them, leaving only the English (India, with rupee) keyboard as the only input source.

 The changes are applied immediately but sometimes you may have to log out or even reboot for the changes to take effect.
-Note that typing the ₹ symbol does not require anything special from your physical keyboard.
-All that it needs from your physical keyboard is that the number 4 key and the AltGr keys are working.
+Please note that typing the ₹ symbol does not require anything special from your physical keyboard.
+All it needs from your physical keyboard is the number 4 key and the AltGr keys are working.
 This will work even if your keyboard does not physically show the ₹ symbol on the key or shows it on the wrong key for some reason.

 Read next: How to Record Screen as GIF in Ubuntu